 A. Portland cement: Type I, ASTM C150, gray and/or white as

 B. Hydrated masons lime: ASTM C207.

 salts and organic matter.
+Sand color should match stone color as closely as possible.
 Aggregate shall conform to the

 size gradations specified as a result of laboratory